DannieBGoode/criptomo/_posts/202205/en/2022-05-14-best-crypto-books.md

 }
 </style>

+## The Original Bitcoin Whitepaper by Satoshi Nakamoto

+Satoshi Nakamoto anonymously wrote the <a rel="nofollow" href="https://bitcoin.org/bitcoin.pdf">Bitcoin Whitepaper</a> that started it all in October 2008.
+He did so by publishing it anonymously. free and without any copyright in a mailing list.

+The manuscript has only 9 pages and to this day the real identity of its author is still unknown, who accompanied this PDF with the publication of the <a rel="nofollow" href="https://github.com/bitcoin/bitcoin/tree /4405b78d6059e536c36974088a8ed4d9f0f29898">open-source code</a> from the first Bitcoin node in January 2009.

 ## Best Cryptocurrency Economics Books from {{ 'now' | date: "%Y" }}

-### <a rel="nofollow" href="https://amzn.to/3whjtCw" target="_blank">The Bitcoin Pattern</a>
+### <a rel="nofollow" href="https://amzn.to/3whjtCw" target="_blank">The Bitcoin Standard</a>

-{% include image_caption.html imageurl="/images/posts/202205/patron.webp" link="https://amzn.to/3whjtCw" title="The Bitcoin Pattern" caption="The Bitcoin Pattern" popup=true class="small-size" %}
+{% include image_caption.html imageurl="/images/posts/202205/patron.webp" link="https://amzn.to/3whjtCw" title="The Bitcoin Standard" caption="The Bitcoin Standard" popup=true class="small-size" %}

 Considered the best Bitcoin book but also a very good book on how money works and the current financial system.
-The Bitcoin Pattern tells us about the role of money over the years from ancient times to the present, covering the vast majority of questions that uninitiated people might have about it.
+The Bitcoin Standard tells us about the role of money over the years from ancient times to the present, covering the vast majority of questions that uninitiated people might have about it.

 At the end of the book, it is justified how Bitcoin is the most logical solution given our entire history and what possible weak points this technology could have.